tonethar/IGME-330-Master/notes/web-audio-chapter-3.md

 window.onload = init;

 function init() {
-  audio = new Audio();
+	// 1 - create a new <audio> element - we won't need to add it to the page for it to work audio = new Audio();
   audio.src = 'sounds/gain/chrono.mp3';

+  // 2 - create our audio context
   let audioCtx = new (window.AudioContext || window.webkitAudioContext)();

-  let sourceNode = audioCtx.createMediaElementSource(audio);
+  // 3 - make the <audio> element the source for our source node let sourceNode = audioCtx.createMediaElementSource(audio);

+  // 4 - create a gain node
  	gainNode = audioCtx.createGain(); // the default `gain.value` is 1

+  // we now have 3 nodes (source,gain,destination) - so let's connect them
   sourceNode.connect(gainNode);
   gainNode.connect(audioCtx.destination);

+  // 5 - set up event handlers for buttons
   playButton.onclick = _ => audio.play();
   stopButton.onclick = _ => {
   	audio.pause();
   	audio.currentTime = 0;
   };

+  // 6 - set up event handler for checkbox
   muteCheckbox.onchange = e => {
   	if(e.target.checked){
   	 	gainNode.gain.setValueAtTime(0, audioCtx.currentTime);